-Last Wills and Testaments are an essential part of my ‘go to’ tool kit when researching ancestors.
-Amy Roan is the perfect reason why.
+Last Wills and Testaments are an essential part of my ‘go-to’ tool kit when researching ancestors.
+Amy Roan of Halifax, North Carolina is the perfect reason why.

 Amy Roan would go on to marry Isham Hawkins and raise a family in Halifax, North Carolina.

 Amy is a person of interest.
 My father, my sister, and I match around a half dozen or so of her descendants on AncestryDNA, Family Tree DNA, and Gedmatch.
 So I know there is a connection between these North Carolina Roans, and my Lancaster, Pennsylvania Roan kin.
 The North Carolina Roans are also related to my Scots-Irish Virginia Roanes.